This event is co-located with Agile Transition & Transformation and DevOps Summit. Delegates may attend any sessions from these conferences.

-We have a joint morning session with DevOps Summit and Testing Summit and the Round Table session is the last of the joint morning session of the three co-located events.
+We have a joint morning session with DevOps Summit and Agile Transition and Transformations and the Round Table session is the last of the joint morning session of the three co-located events.
 This session is for 45 minutes.
 The speaker at each table will have a set theme and delegates join any table that they are interested in.
 This is a discussion group and so no presentation slides are necessary.
 Please submit a topic if you would like to chair a discussion on a topic related to Agile, Testing and DevOps.

 Topics to be covered: